ros-navigation/docs.nav2.org/build_instructions/build_docs/build_troubleshooting_guide.rst

 * Search `GitHub Issues <https://github.com/ros-planning/navigation2/issues>`_

+* Make sure you're using the correct branch for your distribution.
+There is no cross support from branch for ``DistroA`` in ``DistroB``.
+The main development branch uses the rolling distribution.

 Still can't solve it?
 Let us know about your issue. `Open a ticket <https://github.com/ros-planning/navigation2/issues/new>`_.

 Reporting Issue